The old central air conditioning unit is dismantled and the new Bryant Evolution air handler is installed in the attic.

 The new air handler installation is coming along nicely with new sheet metal supply and return plenums.
 The HVAC techs just finished brazing the liquid line dryer filter and copper refrigerant line connections:

 Notice the orange colored heat sink compound packed around the copper refrigerant lines at the coil case in the above photo?
 It’s to protect the Thermostatic eXpansion Valve (TXV) valve from overheating when brazing the lines.
-I chucked at the heat sink compound name: Hot Dam! (.pdf):
+Here is a modern silicon-based compound you can use.